-Born in Winnipeg in 1913, Roy Sellors benefited from early exposure to art and design through his father, Ernest W. Sellors.
+Born in Winnipeg in 1913, Roy Sellors benefitted from early exposure to art and design through his father, Ernest W. Sellors.
 The elder Sellors was a watercolour artist who also produced exquisite and highly decorative porcelain works.
 He was the director of art for the Winnipeg School Division and spent his career teaching art in high schools.

 When Sellors and his wife returned to Canada from Minneapolis in 1946, they had two children and three more were soon to follow.
-They purchased a home in Fort Garry in Wildwood Park, the new garden sub-division developed by Hubert Bird and designed by Cecil Blankstein of Green, Blankstein and Russell.
-Sellors recalls how the area flooded in 1950 forcing the Sellors family to take refuge first with John Russell and later at a cottage.
+They purchased a home in Fort Garry in Wildwood Park, the new garden subdivision developed by Hubert Bird and designed by Cecil Blankstein of Green, Blankstein and Russell.
+Sellors recalls how the area flooded in 1950 forcing his family to take refuge first with John Russell and later at a cottage.
 Bird Construction set up a company to repair the houses on a cost basis, helping the fledgling community get back on its feet.
-Meanwhile both Sellors and Russell picked up lots near by on South Drive which speculators dumped on the market at deflated prices, following the flood.
+Meanwhile both Sellors and Russell picked up lots nearby on South Drive which speculators dumped on the market at deflated prices, following the flood.
 It was on these new lots that Roy Sellors designed his subsequent family home at 717 South Drive and that of his colleague John Russell at 740 South Drive.
 The houses are similar, both with floors of precast joists with concrete slabs, exposed wood beam ceilings angled down in the living and dining areas, with natural wood finishing and cork tile throughout the two interiors.
 Built-in bookcases, floor to ceiling windows, flush mounted fireplaces and attached sun porches make these dwellings fine examples of modernist domestic architecture from the mid-1950s.

 Sellors recalls working with Supercrete, a large concrete supplier, in developing new designs for using concrete in construction.
-It was good, he said, to be in private practice as well as being an academic, because he was able to deal with architectural design from a theoretical and practical standpoint.
+It was good, he said, to be in private practice as well as being an academic, because he was able to deal with architectural design from a theoretical and a practical standpoint.
 Sellors maintained a large studio off his living room, where he would often work late into the night on his latest project.
 He did some work over the years for Moody and Moore Architects, which gave Sellors contacts with engineers and suppliers who would in turn work with him on his own projects.

-Besides a scattering of houses about the province, Roy Sellors’ designs include the Selkirk Memorial on the northern tip of Memorial Boulevard, the Transcona Library, and fourteen churches, mainly in Winnipeg.
+Besides a scattering of houses about the province, Roy Sellors’s designs include the Selkirk Memorial on the northern tip of Memorial Boulevard, the Transcona Library, and 14 churches, mainly in Winnipeg.
 While his favourite church is Our Lady of Victory Memorial Church at Osborne Street and Arnold Avenue, he is best known for St. Bernadette Church at 820 Cottonwood.
-William P. Thompson describes St. Bernadette as embodying the “structural innovation of experimental materials,” with great laminated buttresses which descend externally at shallow angles, supporting the church on a raised foundation with glazing fully open on each end of the building.
+William P. Thompson describes St. Bernadette as embodying the “structural innovation of experimental materials,” with great laminated buttresses that descend externally at shallow angles, supporting the church on a raised foundation with glazing fully open on each end of the building.
 The Osborne Street structure, featured in the RAIC Journal, has a cruciform plan with the altar at the centre, lit from above by a raised lantern.
 By turning the altar to face the congregation (here on three sides) Sellors anticipated the recommendation of Vatican Two by nearly a decade.
-Sellors further observed that he enjoys the way his design of St. Vital Catholic Church on Pembina Highway, low and spreading in its mass, seems particularly compatible with the prairie landscape.
+Sellors further observed that he enjoyed the way his design of St. Vital Catholic Church on Pembina Highway, low and spreading in its mass, seemed particularly compatible with the prairie landscape.

-Roy Sellors was a member of the Manitoba Association of Architects (MAA) for over 50 years, serving two terms on Council and doing extensive committee work.
+Roy Sellors was a member of the Manitoba Association of Architects (MAA) for more than 50 years, serving two terms on Council and doing extensive committee work.
 In 1966, he was re-elected vice-chair of the Canadian Housing Design Council, an advisory body to the National Central Mortgage and Housing Corporation.
-In January 1968, Sellors, then Dean of the Faculty of Architecture, headed a three man MAA jury for an awards program, the first of its kind in Canada.
-The 45 entries were assessed on the basis of the fully co-ordinated architectural solution, including the many planning issues imposed and the resulting design solution.
+In January 1968, Sellors, then Dean of the Faculty of Architecture, headed a three-man MAA jury for an awards program, the first of its kind in Canada.
+The 45 entries were assessed on the basis of the fully coordinated architectural solution, including the many planning issues imposed and the resulting design solution.
 The new building materials and technologies, issues of efficiency and scale, site location and parking were all evolving elements, and this forum provided a good opportunity for peers to examine various resolutions of the real needs of the owner and of the community.
-Smith Carter won for Place d’Acceuil (the main gate) at Expo ’67, and for the Pan-Am Pool; Libling Michener for the Manitoba Teachers’ Society headquarters on Portage Avenue; and Etienne Gaboury for Messiah Lutheran Church on Rouge Street.
+Smith Carter won for Place d’Acceuil (the main gate) at Expo ’67, and for the Pan-Am Pool; Libling Michener for the Manitoba Teachers’ Society headquarters on Portage Avenue; and, Etienne Gaboury for Messiah Lutheran Church on Rouge Street.

-Roy Sellors passed away in April of 2005.
+Roy Sellors passed away in April 2005.